StereoVLA: Enhancing Vision-Language-Action Models with Stereo Vision: Evaluation

-We further study the effectiveness of \depthestimation{} by comparing with two alternatives: predicting depth of points uniformly sampled in the whole image, and no prediction of depth.
+We compare two alternatives: predicting the depth of points uniformly sampled in the whole image, and no prediction of depth.
 As shown in Figure~\ref{fig:depth_est_results}, \depthestimation{} facilitates model learning and achieves the highest performance.
 In contrast, predicting depth over the entire image negatively impacts training in the early stages, potentially due to the additional burden of learning irrelevant background depths that do not contribute to manipulation success.
-Nevertheless, both depth estimation strategies stabilize training in later stages.
+Nevertheless, both strategies stabilize training in later stages.
 This suggests that explicitly supervising the model to perceive critical spatial details is beneficial.